Bodyguard (British TV series): Production

 The series was largely filmed on location in London, including the Whittington Estate for Budd's flat and Battersea for Montague's flat.
 The bomb scenes in the final episode were filmed around CityPoint near Moorgate and Woburn Square and Senate House in Bloomsbury.

 The train scenes in the first episode were filmed on the Mid-Norfolk Railway.

 BBC journalists including Andrew Marr, John Pienaar, John Humphrys, and Laura Kuenssberg appear as themselves.

 Reception

 Audience

+Viewing figures for the series were high; the premiere was seen by 6.8 million viewers on BBC One, while adding an additional 3.6 million through catch-up and iPlayer to exceed 10.4 million—making it the BBC's highest-rated drama premiere to-date.
+It was also the highest-rated non-soap of the year among viewers 16–34.
+An average of 10.4 million live viewers watched the finale on BBC One, peaking at 11 million at the conclusion; it became the BBC's most-watched drama since the Doctor Who Christmas special in 2008.

-Viewing figures for the series were high, with 10.4 million (peaking at 11 million) viewers watching the overnight broadcast of the finale live on BBC One alone.
-As significant numbers of viewers watched the show on catchup service iPlayer after transmission, the series sparked a debate on how the media should handle spoilers.
+As significant numbers of viewers watched Bodyguard on the iPlayer after transmission, the series sparked a debate on how the media should handle spoilers.
 Radio Times revealed the fate of Montague in a cover story during the series's original transmission.